CMSgov/bluebutton-site-static/_pages/developers.md

 ?type=pde
 ```

-**To request multiple claim types, a list of comma separated values can be given for the TYPE parameter.**
+**To request multiple claim types, a list of comma-separated values can be given for the TYPE parameter.**

-If multiple codes are specified, EOBs matching all of those claim type will be returned:
+If multiple codes are specified, EOBs matching all of those claim types will be returned:

 ```
 /v1/fhir/ExplanationOfBenefit?patient=123&type=carrier,dme,hha,hospice,inpatient,outpatient,snf